-For more than two years after that, a group of about 40 gamers
+For more than two years after that, a group of about 40 gamers in all played

-acumen during this period, and in 1986 discovered the wider hobby.
+this period, and in 1986 discovered the wider hobby.

-After attending Dipcon 1986 at Marycon in Fredricksburg,
+After attending Dipcon 1986 at Marycon in Fredricksburg, VA,

-won Dipcon in 1987 (Madison, WI) and in 1988 (San Antonio, TX) to begin to make themselves known on the national scene.
+Dipcon in 1987 (Madison, WI) and in 1988 (San Antonio, TX) to begin to make themselves known on the national scene.

-days of FTF focus for Diplomacy in North Carolina.
+early days of FTF focus for Diplomacy in North Carolina.

 If you play Diplomacy and you live in the Carolinas somewhere,

 you too can be a Carolina Amateur Diplomat!
 There is no form, fee or frippery in becoming a CAD.
 You should just email David